 Tobacco, cannabis and vaping products contain many harmful carcinogens that negatively impact health and wellbeing.
-Led by Campus + Community Planning, a number of departments and stakeholders collaborated to implement a health-precinct smoke-free area, furthering UBC’s commitment to wellbeing of our people and places, and ensuring that visitors to our hospital and surrounding buildings have access to an environment that supports their healing.
+Led by Campus + Community Planning, a number of departments and stakeholders collaborated to implement a health-precinct smoke-and-vape-free area, furthering UBC’s commitment to wellbeing of our people and places, and ensuring that visitors to our hospital and surrounding buildings have access to an environment that supports their healing.

 The “health precinct” was recommended as a site for a smoke-free area; this informal precinct, where several health-affiliated buildings are situated, is an ideal location because it expands on the UBC Hospital and Vancouver Coastal Health’s existing smoke and vape-free zone policies, while also aligning with the health-related research and services that take place within the buildings.

-The smoke-free boundary is bordered by Agronomy Road, University Boulevard, Wesbrook Mall, and East Mall and will extend to the edge of the sidewalk closest to the hospital site.
+The smoke-and-vape-free boundary is bordered by Agronomy Road, University Boulevard, Wesbrook Mall, and East Mall and will extend to the edge of the sidewalk closest to the hospital site.
 Smoking is permitted outside of this smoke-free area, as long as it is not in buildings, bus shelters, inside university vehicles, or within eight meters of doors and air-intake vents,